Human migration and global environmental change: A vicious cycle?

 Who we are

-We are a junior research group co-funded by the Federal Ministry of Education and Research (BMBF) funding priority Social-Ecological Research (SÖF) and Helmholtz Centre for Environmental Research (UFZ) aiming to understand the causalities between environmental change and human migration on the tropics.
+We are a junior research group co-funded by the Federal Ministry of Education and Research (BMBF) funding priority Social-Ecological Research (SÖF) and Helmholtz Centre for Environmental Research (UFZ) aiming to understand the causalities between environmental change and human migration.
 We are based at the Computational Landscape Ecology (CLE) Department at UFZ Leipzig, Germany.

 In recent decades, millions of people worldwide are estimated to have migrated due to environmental change.
 This phenomenon is likely to increase even more, given the projected continuation of both environmental change and population growth.
 However, the close relationships between environmental factors and political, economic, and social factors driving migration make it challenging to understand the role of the environment in migration processes.
 Environmental pressure supports out-migration, whereas in-migration may affect the landscape at the migrant’s destination due to a possible overexploitation of local natural resources.
 As such, in-migration can potentially accelerate environmental change and even environmental degradation.
 Consequently, environmental change and migration can become enveloped in a vicious cycle, which has rarely been studied.

-- Identify and explain spatial patterns of migration and environmental change, and
+- Detecting and explaining spatial pattern of migration and environmental change

-- Explore the causality between environmental change, population pressure, human migration, and environmental consequences of migration for drylands: a biome where both significant environmental changes and migration have been observed.
+- Understanding the causality between environmental change, population pressure, human migration, and environmental consequences of migration in the Global South

 We use an interdisciplinary approach that combines knowledge from multiple disciplines, including human geography, sociology, remote sensing, ecology, and climatology.
 Moreover, we apply a broad range of methods to obtain novel information regarding the environment-migration relationship at large spatial detail, including GIS-analyses, interviews, time-series analyses of environmental data, Agent-Based-Modelling and meta-analyses.